YannMoisan/blog/_posts/2019-12-17-sbt-parallel-test.md

 ### cross-project

 There is a second level of parallelism.
-If your build is a cross-project build, sbt also runs tasks from different project in parallel.
+If your build is a cross-project build, sbt also runs tasks from the different projects in parallel.

 sbt can limit task concurrency based on tags.
 The task test is tagged by default and this tag is propagated to each child task created for each test class.